 Customer service representatives know that their phone calls “may be recorded” by their supervisors for quality control.
 With emails, the representatives know for sure that what they type is being recorded.
 This provides an added incentive for them to verify that the information they are providing you is accurate.

 When a customer service representative doesn’t know the answer, it is also easy to forward an email to a coworker who can provide a more accurate response.
 Passing an email along is far easier than repeatedly transferring a phone customer.
 Further, communicating via email allows the lender/servicer time to research a question if necessary.
 Put simply, phone calls help facilitate a fast response, while emails help facilitate an accurate response.

 If You Can’t Talk Via Email

 If Your Lender/Servicer Won’t Communicate Via Email – Avoiding email makes it more difficult to prove what you were told over the phone.
 However, it doesn’t make it impossible.
 During phone calls, take detailed notes of important information that you were told.
 Be sure to identify and note the individual (or individuals) with whom you spoke.
-Keep in mind that the customer service representative also has the ability to take notes.
-If there is an important detail you want noted in your file, feel free to ask them to document it.
+Keep in mind that the customer service representative also can take notes.
+If there is an important detail you want to be noted in your file, ask them to document it.